mmdanas/GCP-Data-Engineering/BigQuery.md

   ### Syntax
-   bq - to use in commandline to start bigquert
+   bq - to use in commandline to start bigquery

    'bq query' - to start querying